 - Mode (Aperture Priority)

 Optional gadgets include a warm circular polarizer filter.
-This will bring the colors more vivid and “warm” together with cutting out any direct reflections from the surface.
+This will bring make more vivid and warm colors together while cutting out any direct reflections from the surface.
 The complete manual and tips on using a polarizer deserves another article.

 Tripod is somewhat optional but required in most cases, read on.

-- If you are shooting at F22, and its dawn or dusk, you will find it very difficult to get proper exposure at hand-holdable shutter speed (which for me is 1/60 sec at ~35-50mm focal length).
-If you see that the shutter speed is as slow as 1/10 or 1/5, you will definitely not be able to take the photo with your camera in your hand without getting a blurred photo due to camera shake.
-So there’s three ways out of this: try to lower the F-stop from F22 and see how much you can increase the shutter speed.
+- If you are shooting at f/22, and its dawn or dusk, you will find it very difficult to get proper exposure at hand-holdable shutter speed (which for me is 1/60 of a second at 35–50mm focal length).
+If you see that the shutter speed is as slow as 1/10 or 1/5, you’ll definitely not be able to take the photo with your camera in your hand without getting a blurred photo due to camera shake.
+So there’s three ways out of this: try to lower the F-stop from f/22 and see how much you can increase the shutter speed.
 Try to increase the ISO to 200 or more.
 Put the camera on a tripod.
-The BEST option, even if you have a shutter speed of 1/60 sec, I ALWAYS use a tripod.
+Even if you have a shutter speed of 1/60 of a second, always use a tripod.
 That is the secret of my crisp and tack sharp photos even at low light.

-Exception: If you are shooting something in motion (even very slight motion), then you NEED to increase the shutter speed (unless you need the blurry effect purposefully, I don’t, specially for a landscape photo).
-So you have to choose #a or #b or BOTH.
+Exception: If you’re shooting something in motion (even very slight motion), then you need to increase the shutter speed (unless you need the blurry effect purposefully).

-IV.
-Shoot the Photo (or a hell lot of photos)
+Shoot the Photo (Or a Hell Lot of Photos)

-Place the subject (if anything distinct, else skip to the next paragraph) anywhere along the imaginary inner rectangle in the viewfinder whose length and breadth is 1/3rd distance inside the outer periphery of the viewfinder.
+Place the subject (if anything distinct, else skip to the next paragraph) anywhere along the imaginary inner rectangle in the viewfinder whose length and breadth is 1/3 distance inside the outer periphery of the viewfinder.
 This is called the two-third’s rule.
 This needs explanation with illustration which I will take up in another article in this series.
-The bottomline is place the subject vertically at 2/3rd distance from top and horizontally at 1/3rd from left or right.
+The bottom line is place the subject vertically at 2/3 distance from top and horizontally at 1/3 from left or right.

 Now it’s time to experiment.
-Believe it or not, I take 15-20 photos at different settings (also called “Bracketing”) for a single scene or subject.
+Believe it or not, I take 15–20 photos at different settings (also called “bracketing”) for a single scene or subject.
 If the subject is moving, I take photos in continuous shooting mode.
-This way, there will always be a photo that will give you the level of satisfaction, and also help you learn the impact of changing settings on the result.
-The common bracketing variables are:
+This way, there will always be a photo that will give you the level of satisfaction and also help you learn the impact of changing settings on the result.
+These are the common bracketing variables: